 A chocolate bar could cost between ₱89.75 – ₱99.75 while one box of 10 costs ₱999.75.
 Kultura and Manila Chocolatier also released their newest flavor to add to the existing ones.
 This flavor will surely hit home to Cebuanos.

 Manila Chocolatier created their own flavor of Masareal chocolate.
-Instead of boiled peanuts, they used toasted nuts to improve its shelflife.
+Instead of boiled peanuts, they used toasted nuts to prolong its shelflife.
 One box of 8 costs ₱649.75.

 I surely had an awesome time trying all of the flavors while getting to know more about the history and inspiration of Manila Chocolatier.
-If you plan to visit Cebu or if you want to fly with you a taste of home, consider Kultura Filipino and Manila Chocolatier.
+If you plan to visit Cebu or if you want to bring something from the Philippines, consider Kultura Filipino and Manila Chocolatier.